ayush1507/bottom_navigation_flutter/README.md

 # bottom_navigation

-This is the basic app in flutter which shows how to create Bottom Navigation Bar with FAB!
+This is the basic app in flutter which shows how to create Bottom Navigation Bar with FAB.